Romstal

-Romstal is the biggest sanitaryware distributor in Romania and one of the largest in Eastern Europe with 198 stores located in Romania, Ukraine, Serbia, Moldova, Bulgaria and Italy.
+Romstal is the biggest sanitaryware distributor in Romania and one of the largest in Eastern Europe with 154 stores located in Romania, Ukraine, Serbia, Moldova and Bulgaria.
 The company also provides electrical and insulation materials.

 In 2007 the company acquired the Serbian sanitation equipment retailer Doming for an estimated € 10 million.

 Romstal in Europe

-Romstal operates stores in seven European countries.
+Romstal operates stores in five European countries.